 - maintain the computer facilities as they have been set-up for use by the school community and I must report any problems with hardware or set-up immediately to a supervisor - respect the privacy of other people's passwords and under no conditions reveal my password to other students - observe all copyright laws with respect to software and the internet.
-I will not plagiarise and I will always acknowledge my sources. - use appropriate language (netiquette) - report any sites containing offensive or inappropriate material - ensure my own personal safety and that of others by not revealing the personal details of myself or any other person on the internet - not publish or send/receive appropriate material [ie. neither rude nor obscene nor dangerous] - not drink or eat in Computer Rooms - use school computers for educational purposes only, for example no games are to be played on school computers.
+I will not plagiarise and I will always acknowledge my sources. - use appropriate language - report any sites containing offensive or inappropriate material - ensure my own personal safety and that of others by not revealing the personal details of myself or any other person on the internet - not publish or send/receive appropriate material - not drink or eat in Computer Rooms - use school computers for educational purposes only, for example no games are to be played on school computers.